All Sabbatical Leave policy and procedures as outlined on this page have been reviewed and approved for FY2017.

 - Years spent as department chair will be credited toward sabbatical leave.

 - Letters of support cannot be from current sabbatical chair or committee members.

-- Per Article 8 of the NFA Contract, "An individual on a leave of absence may become a candidate for Department Chair, but only if he or she is scheduled to return from the leave in time to assume the Department Chair’s duties at the beginning of the Department Chair’s term.
+- Per Article 8 of the NFA Contract, "An individual on a leave of absence may become a candidate for Department Chair, but only if they are scheduled to return from the leave in time to assume the Department Chair’s duties at the beginning of the Department Chair’s term.
 Department Chairs may not request leave from their Department Chair position to accept a sabbatical."

 - The pursuit of Degrees and/or certifications alone will not be approved as a sabbatical project.
 Courses, workshops, seminars, etc. that are critical to the completion of a sabbatical project are acceptable.

-- Applicants for sabbatical leave must notify his/her department chair/director and dean at least one month before the application deadline.
+- Applicants for sabbatical leave must notify their department chair/director and dean at least one month before the application deadline.
 This notification will be confirmed with signatures on the application.

 - It is recommended that the applicant meet with the appropriate dean and department chair/director at the time of notification to assist all parties in the planning for the proposed sabbatical.

 - It is the direct supervisor's responsibility to coordinate/evaluate the budgetary and staffing needs to preserve the integrity of TMCC programs.
 Faculty on sabbatical leave will be eligible for merit pay and for rankings on future sabbatical applications on submissions of a satisfactory sabbatical report.